Are you planning on buying a book to help you prep for SAT Writing?

 It aims to teach students that anyone can succeed on the SAT, as long as they approach the test the right way.
 For example, the test is predictable in that the material tested is always the same, but has to be difficult enough to stump some students.
 Therefore, the fairly straightforward grammar rules on the Writing portion of the test will be presented in unexpected ways.
 If you are ready to view the test this way, it will be easier to see where the College Board is trying to trick you.

-It contains a lot of practical strategies for how to approach each type of question, and then also explains the answers to several of the questions in The Official SAT Study Guide in depth.
+The Black Book also contains a lot of practical strategies for how to approach each type of question, and then also explains the answers to several of the questions in The Official SAT Study Guide in depth.

 In particular, this book gives great advice for how to tackle the essay section of the test.